tech-med/medlearnity.com/src/content/wpPages/tutors/anthony/index.md

 ---
 title: 'Anthony'
 pubDate: 2023-09-26
 description: '"I have always been passionate about medical education, dating back to my residency and fellowship.
-I have consistently worked to educate both medical stud'
+I have consistently worked to educate both medical stud.'
 ---

 # Meet Anthony